-3701-62-12 - The rule sets forth the prohibition for insurance, health benefit plans, and other providers from denying, modifying, or canceling insurance coverage or care plans as a result of a person obtaining a DNR order.
-The rule further states, that a provider cannot require a person to rescind a DNR order to obtain treatment.
-The rule is being revised to include physician's assistants.
+3701-62-12 The rule sets forth the prohibition for insurance, health benefit plans, and other providers from denying, modifying, or canceling insurance coverage or care plans as a result of a person obtaining a DNR Order.
+The rule further states, that a provider cannot require a person to rescind a DNR Order to obtain treatment.
+The rule is being revised to replace the terms CNP and CNS with APRN and clarify that policies in effect and after July 9, 1998 shall not be impacted by an individual's choice to have a DNR.